11 Ways to Celebrate Women in Indiana

 The “Remarkable Women Tour” is happening at the Culbertson Mansion during the month of March, every Wednesday at 11 am.
 The tour highlights the Culbertson family wives, daughters, domestic servants, and employees.

-The Eiteljorg Museum is celebrating Western Ranch women with their new 2021 exhibit: Hard Twist: Western Ranch Women (open until April 25, 2021) It includes 62 black and white photographs that celebrate women of the range of the west.
-A second exhibit, Powerful Women: Contemporary Art from the Eiteljorg Collection (open until October 3, 2021), highlights artistic work from women artists.
+The Eiteljorg Museum is celebrating women with their exhibit, Powerful Women II: Contemporary Art from the Eiteljorg Collection (open until Jan.
+8, 2022), which highlights artistic work from women artists.
 These pieces reflect issues of personal identity, political agency, memory, and violence against women.
 (Note: some pieces contain topics of sexual violence and sexual assault)

-4. Eugene and Marilyn Glick Indiana History Center, Indianapolis
+4. Eugene and Marilyn Glick Indiana History Center

 The Indiana Historical Society is featuring the You Are There 1915: Madam C.J.
 Walker, Empowering Women exhibit (available until Apr 2, 2022) at the Indiana History Center.
 Madam Walker was the daughter of freed slaves, a widow, and a single mother who overcame her circumstances and became a self-made millionaire in Indiana.
 Her story on entrepreneurship, activism, and philanthropy is celebrated in this exhibit.